SkygearIO/features/features/370-auth-ui/sdk.md

   error_uri?: string;
 }

-// The promise resolves to nothing.
+// startAuthorization resolves to nothing.
 It is because after calling this function,
 // the URL is changed.
-The app is destoryed so the return value is not usable at all. function authorize(options: AuthorizeOptions): Promise<void>;
+The app is destroyed so the return value is not usable at all. function startAuthorization(options: AuthorizeOptions): Promise<void>;

+// if client app is third party app (configured SDK container with isThirdPartyApp is true)
-// exchangeToken looks at window.location
+// finishAuthorization looks at window.location
 // It checks if error is present and rejects with OAuthError.
-// Otherwise assume code is present, make a token request. function exchangeToken(): Promise<{ user: User; state?: string }>;
+// Otherwise assume code is present, make a token request.
+// if client app is first party app, session cookie will be used for authorization
+// finishAuthorization will call userinfo endpoint directly to retrieve current user. function finishAuthorization(): Promise<{ user: User; state?: string }>;
 ```

 #### Example